PEXANE2/azure-docs.tr-tr/articles/governance/policy/overview.md

 Bu senaryoda **initiativeC** için girişim parametreleri tanımlanırken üç seçeneğiniz vardır:

 - Bu girişim dahilinde ilke tanımlarının parametrelerini kullanın: Bu örnekte, *allowedLocations* ve *allowedSingleLocation*, **initiativeC** için girişim parametreleri olur.
 - Bu girişim tanımındaki ilke tanımlarının parametrelerine değerler sağlayın.
-Bu örnekte, **Policya 'ın parametresi – allowedLocations** ve **policyb 'Nin parametresi – allowedsinglelocation**için konumların bir listesini sağlayabilirsiniz.
+In this example, you can provide a list of locations to **policyA's parameter – allowedLocations** and **policyB's parameter – allowedSingleLocation**.
 Bu girişimin atamasını yaparken değerleri de sağlayabilirsiniz.
 - Bu girişimin atamasını yaparken kullanılabilecek bir *değer* seçenekleri listesi sağlayın.
 Bu girişimi atadığınızda, girişim dahilindeki ilke tanımlarından alınan parametreler yalnızca bu sağlanan listedeki değerleri alabilir.

-Bir girişim tanımındaki değer seçenekleri oluştururken, listenin bir parçası olmadığı için girişim ataması sırasında farklı bir değer giriş alamıyoruz.
+When creating value options in an initiative definition, you're unable to input a different value during the initiative assignment because it's not part of the list.

-## <a name="maximum-count-of-azure-policy-objects"></a>Maksimum Azure Ilke nesnesi sayısı
+## <a name="maximum-count-of-azure-policy-objects"></a>Maximum count of Azure Policy objects

 [!INCLUDE [policy-limits](../../../includes/azure-policy-limits.md)]

 ## <a name="recommendations-for-managing-policies"></a>İlkeleri yönetme ile ilgili öneriler

-İşaretçiler ve göz önünde bulundurmanız gereken birkaç şunlardır:

-- Ortamınızdaki kaynaklar üzerindeki etkisini, ilke tanımı izlemek için reddetme etkisinin yerine bir denetim etkisiyle başlayın.
-Otomatik olarak ölçeklendirmek için komut dosyaları zaten varsa, reddetme etkisi ayarlamak, uygulamalarınıza gibi otomasyon görevleri zaten yerinde aksatabilir.

-- Tanımları ve atamaları oluştururken kuruluş hiyerarşilerini göz önünde bulundurun.
-Yönetim grubu gibi üst düzey veya abonelik düzeyinde tanımları oluşturmanızı öneririz.
-Ardından, sonraki alt düzeyde atama oluşturun.
-Bir yönetim grubu tanımı oluşturursanız, bir abonelik veya kaynak grubu, yönetim grubu içinde aşağı atama sınırlayabilirsiniz.

-- Oluşturma ve hatta tek bir ilke tanımı için girişim tanımları atama öneririz.
-Örneğin, ilke tanımı sahip *policyDefA* ve girişim tanımı oluşturma *initiativeDefC*.
-Daha sonra başka bir ilke tanımı oluşturursanız *Policydefa* hedefleri benzer *policyDefA*, altında ekleyebilirsiniz *initiativeDefC* ve birlikte izleyin.

-- Girişim ataması oluşturduktan sonra eklenen girişime ilke tanımları da bu girişim atamaları bir parçası haline gelir.

-- Girişim ataması değerlendirildiğinde, girişim dahilindeki tüm ilkeleri ayrıca değerlendirilir.
-Ayrı ayrı bir ilke değerlendirmeniz gerekiyorsa, içinde bir girişim içermeyecek şekilde daha iyidir.
+Here are a few pointers and tips to keep in mind:

+- Start with an audit effect instead of a deny effect to track impact of your policy definition on the resources in your environment.
+If you have scripts already in place to autoscale your applications, setting a deny effect may hinder such automation tasks already in place.

+- Consider organizational hierarchies when creating definitions and assignments.
+We recommend creating definitions at higher levels such as the management group or subscription level.
+Then, create the assignment at the next child level.
+If you create a definition at a management group, the assignment can be scoped down to a subscription or resource group within that management group.

+- We recommend creating and assigning initiative definitions even for a single policy definition.
+  For example, you have policy definition *policyDefA* and create it under initiative definition *initiativeDefC*.
+If you create another policy definition later for *policyDefB* with goals similar to *policyDefA*, you can add it under *initiativeDefC* and track them together.

+- Once you've created an initiative assignment, policy definitions added to the initiative also become part of that initiatives assignments.

+- When an initiative assignment is evaluated, all policies within the initiative are also evaluated.
+  If you need to evaluate a policy individually, it's better to not include it in an initiative.

-## <a name="video-overview"></a>Videoya genel bakış
+## <a name="video-overview"></a>Video overview

 Aşağıdaki Azure İlkesi genel bakış videosu Build 2018 etkinliğinde kaydedilmiştir.
-Slayt veya video indirme için ziyaret [Azure İlkesi aracılığıyla Azure ortamınızı yöneten](https://channel9.msdn.com/events/Build/2018/THR2030) Channel 9.
+For slides or video download, visit [Govern your Azure environment through Azure Policy](https://channel9.msdn.com/events/Build/2018/THR2030) on Channel 9.

 > [!VIDEO https://www.youtube.com/embed/dxMaYF2GB7o]